dgwynne/batgw/README.md

-In particular, the SocketCAN subsystem in Linux provides a standardised programming interface for talking to CAN devices, and tools that assist in the observation and debugging of this communication.
+In particular, the SocketCAN subsystem in Linux provides a standardised programming interface for talking to CAN devices, and tools that assist in the observation and debugging of this communication even while `batgw` is running.

 ## Software Design